sneakysneak/docs/pages/templates/03-field-mapping.md

 ---

+## Field Mapping

-When using a (blue) Action step, you will need to map its fields.
+When using an Action step, you will need to map its fields.
+You can do this through the 'cog' icon on the step which gives access to the Step Setup functionality.

 ## Field mapping example